edwinst/nes64-controller-modification/README.md

 ## What you need

 * the NES64 (PCB + the controller housing, pads, and cable)
-* a 3-way switch with 2 parallel ON-ON-ON contact configurations (see below for details)
+* a 3-way slide switch with 2 poles with ON-ON-ON contact configurations (see below for details and alternatives)
 * a few inches of low-voltage wire
 * some insulating tape or sheet material
 * tool for cutting PCB and enclosure (Dremel with cutoff disk works well)